janjakubnanista/antennae/README.md

         Hello {{name}}!
     </script>

-The following templates will cause `whiskers` to throw an error since the `data-name` and `id` attributes are missing:
+The following templates will cause `antennae` to throw an error since the `data-name` and `id` attributes are missing:

     <script type="text/html">
         Hello {{name}}!